vivekFuneesh/URA/README.md

 # URA-UnDelayed-Random-Algorithm-
                                           Under MIT Licence
-                                    Copyright (c) 2016 "Vivek Mangla" An efficient & small algorithm for different types of random insert , delete , retrieve data along with that's implementation on AVL TREE.<br>
+                                    Copyright (c) 2016 "Vivek Mangla" An efficient & small algorithm for different types of random insert(<b>shift pre-occupied indexes</b>) , delete , retrieve data along with that's implementation on AVL TREE.<br>
 A FAST substitute for ArrayList , Array  , OBST , AVL TREE , Self Balancing Trees and few other collections in the cases, if index/key collision occurs data shifting is required.<br>
 Performs faster  in cases where during insertion on pre-occupied index , previous data has to be shifted instead of replacement.<br>